antonioleal/myslackbuilds/0/README.md

 ... and you are ready to go!

 ### The menu
 A simple menu describing the complete workflow and helping with the build sequence is provided in the **0** script (which you can invoke by just typing "**0**" also).
-You need to start it from the slackbuild folder as it reads the .info file.
+You need to run it from within your slackbuild folder.

 ### The scripts
-With a few exceptions the zero ("0") scripts are meant to be started from the slackbuild directory.
-Inside the slackbuild directory a folder called "0" also exists where you can store any additional files or notes you need to help you maintain your slackbuild.
+With a few exceptions the zero scripts are meant to be started from the slackbuild directory.
+Inside the slackbuild directory a folder named "0" also exists where you can store any additional files or notes you need to help you maintain your slackbuild.
 Have a look at my own setup.

 Example:
 > `cd ~/slackware-builds/myslackbuilds/academic/plus42`